Skip to content

 s3.endpoint https://10.0.19.25/ Configure an alternative endpoint of the S3 service for the FileIO to access.
 This could be used to use S3FileIO with any s3-compatible object storage service that has a different endpoint, or access a private S3 endpoint in a virtual private cloud.

-s3.access-key-id admin Configure the static secret access key used to access the FileIO.
+s3.access-key-id admin Configure the static access key id used to access the FileIO.

 s3.signer bearer Configure the signature version of the FileIO.